 This resource looks at how the coalition – 253 making Connections – used the Adverse Community Experiences and Resilience Framework to analyze how structures such as racism, inequality, and unequal distribution of power create the foundation for how communities experience trauma.
 This report also analyzes the ways in which communities respond to trauma as well as how they can go about undoing it.

-This detailed guide provides information to support sexual assault services programs in strengthening their organizational and individual responses to survivors of sexual violence through the use of a trauma-informed approach.
+This detailed guide from 2013 provides information to support sexual assault services programs in strengthening their organizational and individual responses to survivors of sexual violence through the use of a trauma-informed approach.

 Charlottesville Reinforced That Self-Care Is an Essential Part of My Activism